Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Conclusion

 Future research can pursue two directions.
-First, while the proposed multi-task model addresses scenarios with multiple drone numbers and assessment time limits, it can be extended to accommodate more complex road damage assessment scenarios by integrating diverse constraints—including multiple depots, time windows for individual road links, and route ``open/closed'' assessment status.
+First, while the proposed multi-task model addresses scenarios with multiple drone numbers and assessment time limits, it can be extended to accommodate more complex road damage assessment scenarios by integrating diverse constraints, including multiple depots, time windows for individual road links, and route ``open/closed'' assessment status.
 We plan to develop a unified model to tackle a broader spectrum of road damage assessment problems.
-Second, drawing on the scaling law in large language models, where performance improves with parameter size (currently reaching billions) \citep{achiam2023gpt,touvron2023llama,guo2025deepseek}, we aim to investigate whether increasing the parameter count of our model can further enhance its performance.
+Second, inspired by the scaling laws of large language models, which indicate that performance improves as parameter counts grow to the billion scale \citep{achiam2023gpt, touvron2023llama, guo2025deepseek}, we aim to investigate whether increasing the parameter count of our model can further enhance its performance.